Bayesian Structure Learning with Generative Flow Networks: Experimental results

 \subsection{Simulated data}

-We follow the experimental setup of \citet{zheng2018notears} \& \citet{lorch2021dibs}, and sample synthetic data from linear-Gaussian Bayesian networks with randomly generated structures.
-To show that DAG-GFlowNet can effectively approximate the posterior distribution over larger graphs, we experiment with Bayesian networks of size $d = 20$ (and $d = 50$, see \cref{app:simulated-data-lingauss50}).
+We follow the experimental setup of \citet{zheng2018notears} \& \citet{lorch2021dibs}, and sample synthetic data from linear-Gaussian Bayesian networks with randomly generated structures; details about this data generation process are given in \cref{app:simulated-data-lingauss50}.
+To show that DAG-GFlowNet can effectively approximate the posterior distribution over larger graphs, we experimented with Bayesian networks of size $d = 20$ (and $d = 50$, see \cref{app:simulated-data-lingauss50}).
 Similar to \cref{sec:comparison-exact-posterior}, the ground-truth graphs are sampled according to an Erd\H{o}s-R\'{e}nyi model, with $2d$ edges in expectation---a setting sometimes referred to as ER2 \citep{cundy2021bcdnets}.
 For each experiment, we sampled a dataset $\gD$ of $N = 100$ observations, and we used the BGe score to compute $R(G)$.

 Since we have access to the ground-truth graph $G^{\star}$ that generated $\gD$, we evaluate the performance of each algorithm with the \emph{expected structural Hamming distance} ($\E$-SHD) to $G^{\star}$ over the posterior approximation; a detailed definition is available in \cref{app:details-metrics}.
 We also compute the \emph{area under the ROC curve} \citep[AUROC;][]{husmeier2003auroc} for the edge features as defined in \cref{eq:edge-features}, compared to the edges of $G^{\star}$.
 Finally, we compute the joint log-likelihood $\log P(G, \gD'\mid \gD)$ on a held-out dataset $\gD'$; we chose this metric over the log-predictive likelihood $\log P(\gD'\mid \gD)$, as proposed by \citet{eaton2007bayesian}, to study the effect of the posterior approximation $P(G \mid \gD)$.